-Organizationally the WLA is part of both the Gannon Center and the Loyola University Library system and serves a wide variety of users ranging from student and scholars to the general public.
-The WLA makes records available at the Archives in Loyola’s Piper Hall and through remote reference services, as well as provides program and online resources.
-Staff include a Director and graduate assistants from Loyola’s Public History Program.
+WLA is part of the Gannon Center and Loyola University Libraries and serves a wide variety of users, ranging from students and scholars to the general public.
+The WLA makes records available at the Archives in Loyola’s Piper Hall, offers remote reference services, presents programs, and provides online resources.
+Staff includes a Director, Assistant Archivist, and graduate assistants from Loyola’s Public History Program.

 For further information:

 - Women and Leadership Archives website